-NEW DELHI, 3 September 2019 – On the sidelines of the 14th Conference of Parties (COP14) of the United Nations Conference to Combat Climate Change (UNCCD), hosted by the Government of India, the United Nations Industrial Development Organization (UNIDO) convened for the United Nations Country Team in India a panel discussion on innovations in the Water Energy Food (WEF) nexus, with participation of UNCCD, Food and Agriculture Organization (FAO), United Nations Development Programme (UNDP), International Solar Alliance (ISA) and select knowledge institutions and innovators.
+NEW DELHI, 3 September 2019 – On the sidelines of the 14th Conference of Parties (COP14) of the United Nations Convention to Combat Desertification (UNCCD), hosted by the Government of India, the United Nations Industrial Development Organization (UNIDO) convened for the United Nations Country Team in India a panel discussion on innovations in the Water Energy Food (WEF) nexus, with participation of UNCCD, Food and Agriculture Organization (FAO), United Nations Development Programme (UNDP), International Solar Alliance (ISA) and select knowledge institutions and innovators.

 In his keynote remarks, Pradeep Monga, Deputy Executive Secretary, UNCCD stated that land connects water, energy and food systems.
 While land is finite it is imperative to increase food production by some 70% and freshwater by some 40-50% to meet the needs of a 10 billion global population by mid-century.
 "Investing in land restoration makes economic sense, as studies consistently show a return of USD5-7 per every USD 1 invested in land restoration and 10 ha restored land creates at least two direct jobs and possible indirect jobs”.
 Moreover, he emphasized that the present COP14 marks the 25th anniversary of the Convention and is set to elaborate further on synergies with the other two Rio Conventions, respectively United Nations Framework Convention on Climate Change (UNFCC) and United Nations Convention on Biodiversity (UNCBD).

 Javier Gutierrez Ramirez, Nicaragua's Minister of Environment and Natural Resources, called for consideration of indigenous values and perspectives on land, along with involvement of rural communities in sustainable food production.